Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Introduction

 Consequently, this work contribution lies on the following key points:

-\begin{itemize} \item We propose a nonparametric Bayesian approach to estimate the background seismic function based on Graphical Dirichlet Processes (GDP) \citep{chakrabarti2024graphical}, which allows for inhomogeneities in both space and time. \item We focus on inferring the background intensity adding inhomogeneities in time, i.e. $\mu(x,y,t)$, following a GDP as proposed by \cite{chakrabarti2024graphical}.
+\begin{enumerate} \item We propose a nonparametric Bayesian approach to estimate the background seismicity function based on Graphical Dirichlet Processes (GDP) \citep{chakrabarti2024graphical}, which allows for inhomogeneities in both space and time. \item We focus on inferring the background intensity adding inhomogeneities in time, i.e. $\mu(x,y,t)$, following a GDP as proposed by \cite{chakrabarti2024graphical}.
 In the context of tectonic activity, this variation of the background seismic activity model holds significance, as it may provide valuable insights into the actual tectonic physics that govern earthquake occurrence. \item We only study the background intensity function because the \cite{sawires2019updated} database is used.
-Its main feature lies in the fact that aftershocks, foreshocks, and earthquake swarms were already removed using the methodology proposed by \cite{gardner1974sequence}, leaving only mainshocks (background events) available (i.e., we will only consider the Poissonian intensity). \end{itemize}
+Its main feature lies in the fact that aftershocks, foreshocks, and earthquake swarms were already removed using the methodology proposed by \cite{gardner1974sequence}, leaving only mainshocks (background events) available (i.e., we will only consider the Poissonian intensity). \end{enumerate}

-As discussed in detail in Section \ref{sec:Methodology}, the usage of hidden variables in our methodology can be extended and incorporated in the context of the ETAS model, enhancing the methodology by \cite{ross2022semiparametric}.
+In the seismological literature, there are two main approaches to distinguish background events from aftershocks: those based on deterministic spatio-temporal filtering, as proposed in \cite{gardner1974sequence} and used in \citep{sawires2019updated}, and those based on stochastic models following the ETAS model proposed in \citep{ogata1988likelihood}, as in \cite{zhuang2002stochastic,schoenberg2013facilitated}.
+It is important to emphasize that earthquake modeling corresponds to a self-exciting point process, and while, as previously mentioned above in point 3, we will use the catalog of \cite{sawires2019updated}, any assumption about the background intensity function may lead to potential biases in the estimation of the triggering effects.

+While the catalog of \citep{sawires2019updated} allows us to focus only on the Poissonian part of the problem, in Section \ref{sec:Methodology} we describe how our work can generate extensions of the model proposed in \citep{ross2022semiparametric}, based on the ETAS model, by incorporating hidden variables in a manner similar to that developed in \citep{schoenberg2013facilitated,banales2025inhomogeneous}.

-In the frequentist context, \cite{li2020space} have used piecewise constant functions and kernel density estimators to model an inhomogeneous space-time background activity function in the context of the Hawkes process.
+In the frequentist context, \cite{li2020space} has used piecewise constant functions and kernel density estimators to model an inhomogeneous space-time background activity function in the context of the Hawkes process.
 They assumed that

 where $\gamma\in \mathbb{R}$, $f$ is a probability density function, and $v$ is a real-valued function.
 Nevertheless, the assumption that space changes can be separated from changes in time is generally not realistic for earthquake activity.